danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

   virtual address spaces of different processes.

-* The constraints of calling contexts for adding or removing objects from the list are different and incompatible from the requirements when walking the list itself.
+* The constraints of calling contexts for adding or removing objects from the list could be different and incompatible from the requirements when walking the list itself.
 The main example here are LRU lists where the shrinker needs to be able to walk the list from reclaim context, whereas the superior object locks often have a need to allocate memory while holding each lock.
 Those object locks the shrinker can then only trylock, which is generally good enough, but only being able to trylock the LRU list lock itself is not.